 Gothenburg, Sweden

-□Entry countries
+□Entry Country

 Sweden, Spain, England, Germany, United States, Mexico, Brazil, Argentina, Kenya, Ghana, Nigeria, Japan, and 78 other countries

-□B17 Elite Entry Country (FC Tokyo Participation)
+□B17 Elite Entry Countries (FC Tokyo Participation)

 Sweden, Ivory Coast, Poland, Jamaica, Ghana, France, Spain, United States, Ghana, Nigeria, England, Macedonia, Japan - 13 countries

-- The world's largest international youth tournament, held since 1975.
+・The world's largest international youth tournament, held since 1975.

-- Over 1,000,000 players from 141 countries have participated in this tournament so far.
+・Over 1,000,000 players from 141 countries have participated in this tournament to date.

-2013: Consadole Sapporo (runner-up in Boys16), U-14 J-League Selection (runner-up in Boys15)
+2013: Consadole Sapporo (runner-up in Boys 16), U-14 J-League Select (runner-up in Boys 15)

-2014: U-14 J-League Selection (champion in Boys15)
+2014: U-14 J-League Select (champion in Boys 15)

-2015: Tokyo Verdy (champion in Boys16), U-14 J-League Selection (3rd place in Boys15)
+2015: Tokyo Verdy (champion in Boys 16), U-14 J-League Select (3rd place in Boys 15)

-2016: U-14 J-League Selection (3rd place in Boys15)
+2016: U-14 J-League Select (3rd place in Boys 15)

-2017: Gamba Osaka (3rd place in U-17 Elite), U-14 J-League Selection (3rd place in Boys15)
+2017: Gamba Osaka (3rd place in U-17 Elite), U-14 J-League Select (3rd place in Boys 15)

 Official Website